10 Content Marketing Case Studies To 10X Your Traffic (Fast!)

 Most of the tactics will tell you to “write a guest post” or “go on a podcast.”

-All the stuff that gets you a quick burst of traffic, then puts you right back at square #1.
+All the stuff that gets you a quick spike in traffic, then puts you right back at square #1.

 You want traffic that’s consistent AND scalable.